chandanachaudhry/My-Capstone---Review-Analysis/README.md

 - `Department Name`: Categorical name of the product department name.
 - `Class Name`: Categorical name of the product class name.

+## Modeling
+Build models with three different algorithms and compare their performance.
+Thus, we will determine the algorithm that makes the most accurate emotion estimation by using the information obtained from the Review Text variable.

+  #### - Logistic Regression : Logistic regression is one of the most basic (yet effective) tools we have for classifying categorical data.
+Here using review_text as the target variable

+  ####  - Decision Trees : Decision trees are useful for categorizing results where attributes can be sorted against known criteria to determine the final category.
+In this case, extremely useful as it requires less data cleaning than other data modeling techniques.

+ #### - LSTM neural networks : recurrent neural network (RNN) architecture that is particularly well-suited for sequence prediction tasks, such as natural language processing (NLP), and speech recognition

+## Model Evaluation : based on hyperparameter optimization

+## Applications : Reccomender sytemems